Lucmeister55/Epivolve/README.md

-# MethylPipe
+# Epivolve

-**MethylPipe** is an R package for downstream processing and analysis of cfRRBS (cell-free Reduced Representation Bisulfite Sequencing) data.
+**Epivolve** is an R package for downstream processing and analysis of cfRRBS (cell-free Reduced Representation Bisulfite Sequencing) data.
 It provides functions for:

 - Loading and filtering coverage data
 - Sample and site quality control